HamletDuFromage/linkalho/README.md

 This operation creates a backup in `/switch/linkalho/backups`

 ### Unlink all accounts
-Will remove all NNID linking from any accounts on the console regardless of the NNIDs being oficially linked or not.
+Will remove all NNID linking from any accounts on the console regardless of the NNIDs being officially linked or not.
 This operation creates a backup in `/switch/linkalho/backups`

 ### Restore backup